 In addition, it does not upset the balance of the friendly bacteria inside the GI tract.
 As a result, Apple Cider Vinegar boosts the immune system.”

-By adding 1 tsp. for small dogs, 1 tbsp. for medium dogs, or 2 tbsps. for large dogs to their water dish or favorite meal, the ACV will naturally balance the acidity in your dog’s gut which can come in VERY handy if you have a pup who is prone to throwing up or having bouts of diarrhea.
+By adding 1 tablespoon for small dogs, 1 tablespoon for medium dogs, or 2 tablespoons for large dogs to their water dish or favorite meal, the ACV will naturally balance the acidity in your dog’s gut which can come in VERY handy if you have a pup who is prone to throwing up or having bouts of diarrhea.

 Though we aren’t sticking strictly to the 50/50 mix mentioned above, you’ll notice that the Apple Cider Vinegar is always diluted in water or food.
 You do not want to force them to ingest it undiluted.
 Not only will they be upset with you, but you could damage their esophagus or stomach.